ukgovdatascience/govuk-tech-docs-sphinx-theme/CONTRIBUTING.md

 It is better to use the above make command, rather than `pip install -r requirements.txt` and `pre-commit install`, as the command will ensure your pre-commit hooks are up-to-date with any changes made.

-The pre-commit hooks are a security feature to ensure no secrets<sup>[1](#footnote-1)</sup>, large data files, and Jupyter notebook outputs are accidentally committed into the repository.
+The pre-commit hooks are a security feature to ensure no secrets<sup>[1](#footnote-1)</sup>, and large data files, are accidentally committed into the repository.
 For more information about the pre-commit hooks used in this repository, see the [documentation][docs-pre-commit-hooks].

 ## Code conventions